SLColonies/Public/_docs/races.md

 | Lycan |  2  |  0  |  2  | -1  | -1  | -2  |   0  |

 ## The Stats
-Some traits will affect the meter directly, such as constitution will increase player total health and blood, while dexterity would affect total energy and fatigue.
+Some traits will affect the meter directly, such as constitution will increase player total health and energy, while dexterity would affect total energy and fatigue.

 Other stats like strength might affect total damage per hit using hand held weapons while dexterity might also increase damage on ranged weapons.